Maple Grove Farms

 Near the New Hampshire border, US-2 heads across rolling rocky hills covered with forests, largely pine and birch, with a few scattered farms.
 This corner of the state, a recreational paradise of hills and lakes and few year-round residents, is known as the Northeast Kingdom.
 The road drops down into the narrow, pastoral valley of the Moose River before reaching Concord, which features a country store and a small historical society.

-Fifteen miles east of Concord, along the banks of the broad Connecticut River, Lunenburg is a perfect New England village of white clapboard houses clustered around a church—Vermont specializes in this species of quaintness.
+A dozen mi (19.3 km) east of Concord, along the banks of the broad Connecticut River, Lunenburg is a perfect New England village of white clapboard houses clustered around a church—Vermont specializes in this species of quaintness.